Level 2 Certificate in the Principles of End of Life Care

 Unit 4: End of life care and dementia

-In this unit you will gain an acute awareness of the impact dementia can have on an individual's end of life care and will also learn how to support those individuals, as well as their family and close friends.
+Gain an acute awareness of the impact dementia can have on an individual's end of life care and also learn how to support those individuals, as well as their family and close friends.

 Unit 5: Understanding the role of the care worker in time of death